arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 The irrigation system works as a whole: it integrates the level measurement and the activation of the valves, done by the Edge Control, with the Cloud communication, using the MKR WiFi 1010.

 The Edge Control is responsible for keeping track of the time with its integrated real-time clock (RTC), in order to schedule the use of the valves and know when a day has passed.
+In addition, the same setup is able to:
-In addition, it measures the level of the stored water with a 4-20 mA liquid level transmitter to calculate its use.
-It controls at the same time an LCD screen where the status of the valves and timers is shown.
-Manual control of the valves it is also possible using the LCD push button.
+-  Measure the level of the tank water with a 4-20 mA liquid level transmitter to calculate its consumption
+- Control an LCD screen where the status of the valves and timers are shown.
+In addition, the LDC push button can be used to manually activate the valves.

 To communicate the system with the cloud, the MKR WiFi 1010 serves as a bridge.
 It notifies the Edge Control of any changes in the cloud to activate, deactivate or configure a timer to control the valves.
 In addition, it reports the values of the Edge Control sensors to the cloud.
 The communication between both devices is done using the I2C communication protocol.